This post contains affiliate links.

-Purchase quality motors: When replacing electric motors for your little one`s Power Wheels, it is hugely important to purchase quality motors from trusted brands.
-Getting good electric motors will save you the labor of making regular replacements.
+When replacing electric motors for your kids ride-on car, it is hugely important to purchase quality motors from trusted brands.
+Getting good motors will save you the labor of making regular replacements.

-Routine Cleaning: Although not every weekend, you should aim to clean a Power Wheels'motor at least once in two to three months.
+Although not every weekend, you should aim to clean an electric car‘s motor at least once in two to three months.
 Proper cleaning will help remove debris build-up and keep all the venting free from unnecessary blockages.
 Use only approved chemicals to clean a motor.

 Replacing a Power Wheels electric motor isn't rocket science.
 However, it can also prove daunting if you have little to no experience.
 If you choose to go the DIY way, remember to start by removing the wheels to access the gearbox.

 Remove the stock motors and replace them with the new ones.
 Be sure to check the new motor to ensure they're compatible with the gear system of your little one's Power Wheels.
 Remember to put the new motors firmly in place before closing the gearbox.